Instagram Stories Is Getting Brand New Fonts

 Advertisement

-Whichever one you pick, you can then customize it further: Select all the text to change the color, or tap the "A" icon to highlight the text.
+Whichever one you pick, you can then customise it further: Select all the text to change the colour, or tap the "A" icon to highlight the text.
 To add a photo to the background, tap the camera icon on the bottom right.
-To leave your text on a plain background, but change the color of that background, tap the circle instead.
+To leave your text on a plain background, but change the colour of that background, tap the circle instead.

 While many creatives have turned to external apps to add creative lettering their Instagram Stories, "Type" mode brings the functionality in-app, making for a more seamless process.
 Still, you can also use other apps, such as A Design Kit, for even more styles, as well as additional brush options.
 It's a wordsmith's (or aspiring wordsmith's) dream.